Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Methodology

 \subsection{Supervision Interpolation}

 We identify that the root cause of the aforementioned issues for both Mixup and unweighted union strategy is the label mixing requirement defined in \Eq{mixup_y}.
 Despite working well for simple classification tasks, this policy clearly creates much complications for higher-level tasks such as object detection.
 To address this, we propose Supervision Interpolation (SI), a conceptual reinterpretation and generalization of Mixup's input-label interpolation formulation.
 In SI, we train models using a dual of interpolated data $\tilde{x}$ and proportionally interpolated supervision signals.
+Formally, SI trains models using convex combinations of examples and correspondingly augmented supervision signals:

+where $x$ denotes the training input, e.g., images, $S$ denotes the supervision signal, and $\lambda \in [0, 1]$ denotes the mixing coefficient.
 Intuitively, SI regulates the training by interpolating the supervision or gradient signals guiding the model, depending on the interpolated inputs.
-For example, Mixup-based augmentations~\cite{ supermix, stylemix, automix, cutmix, mixup} and ICT~\cite{interpolation_ssl_det,ict} in semi-supervised learning can be seen as a special case of SI where the supervision signals are the ground truth classification labels.
+For example, Mixup-based augmentations~\cite{ mixup, cutmix, supermix, stylemix, automix} and ICT~\cite{interpolation_ssl_det,ict} in semi-supervised learning can be seen as a special case of SI where the supervision signals are the ground truth classification labels.
 Based on such a flexible SI framework, next we will introduce, LossMix, a versatile method that enables data mixing and helps strengthen object detectors.